therealssj/blog/content/posts/State of the Crypto Market Development Updates.md

 network resources on Skywire.

-Coin Hours may eventually also be used for allocation of distributed computation resources, storage or bandwidth on SkyLedger and any Skycoin side changes with embedded CX scripting language.
+Coin Hours may eventually also be used for allocation of distributed computation resources, storage or bandwidth on Fiber and any Skycoin side changes with embedded CX scripting language.

 The future wallet versions will add an API and UI to specify or